Mohamed-Roshdy-25/social-media-app/README.md

 # Sociality
-##(I made it at the beginning of my learning journey and i add now some new featuers)
+## I made it at the beginning of my learning journey and i add now some new featuers.

 An social media app dealing with :